|Affiliation||SOAS University of London|

 |Collection Status||Collection online|

-The deposit also includes audio recordings of two of three elicitation sessions (in Hausa), although these are not linked to the lexicon at present.
+The collection also includes audio recordings of two of three elicitation sessions (in Hausa), although these are not linked to the lexicon at present.
 In addition, the following resources are included:

 - photographs of most of the contributors